 Friday, July 29, 2011

-Maxwell "Max" Goldstein was a wealthy merchant, the kind who had built his fortune the old-fashioned way—through hard work, sharp instincts, and an uncanny ability to spot a profitable deal from ten miles away.
+Maxwell “Max” Goldstein was a well-to-do merchant, the kind who had built his fortune the old-fashioned way: through hard work, sharp instincts, and an uncanny ability to spot a profitable deal from ten miles away.

 Then his sister came along.

-"Max, be a dear and take my boy into the business," she said.
-"Show him the ropes."
+“Max, be a dear and take my son into the business,” she said.
+“Show him the ropes.”

 His first mistake.